Models for rational $(\infty, 1)$-categories: Comparison of the two models for rational -categories

 \section{Comparison of the two models for rational $(\infty, 1)$-categories}

-Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-We show that the Quillen equivalence between complete Segal spaces and Segal categories descends to a Quillen equivalence between $M$-local complete Segal spaces and $M$-local Segal categories.
+Let $T$ be a set of simplicial maps.
+We show that the Quillen equivalence between complete Segal spaces and Segal categories descends to one between $T$-local complete Segal spaces and $T$-local Segal categories.
 Thus, we get a Quillen equivalence between rational complete Segal spaces and rational Segal categories, which captures that both structures are models for rational $(\infty, 1)$-categories.
-Lastly, we prove that our model category for $M$-local Segal categories can be left-induced from that for $M$-local complete Segal spaces.
+Lastly, we prove that our model category for Reedy fibrant $T$-local Segal categories can be left-induced from that for $T$-local complete Segal spaces.